How to Install Monit on Ubuntu 26.04, 24.04 and 22.04

 Conclusion

 Monit is running on Ubuntu with the daemon enabled, and the optional port 2812 dashboard is ready once the HTTP block matches the way you want to administer the server.
-If you want to put that dashboard behind a secure web stack, install Nginx on Ubuntu or install Apache on Ubuntu and reverse-proxy Monit with TLS.
+For a TLS reverse proxy in front of that dashboard, install Nginx on Ubuntu.
+Apache works too when your stack already uses it, so you can install Apache on Ubuntu and proxy Monit through the existing web server.

 Search LinuxCapable